ankihg/weather-report/README.md

 Then run `npm test` to run both backend and frontend tests

 ## Production considerations
-- Text internationalization
+The following improvements are necessary for the project to be production worthy:
-- Healthchecks for OpenWeatherMap
+- Healthchecks for OpenWeatherMap to know if they are experiencing an outage and report to user
+- Associate an id with server requests for more coherent logging

 ## Future improvements
-- Refresh forecast periodically
+- Refresh forecast periodically to provide up-to-data data to users
-- Improve of location input like allowing users to input coordinates or zip code
+- Improve location input by allowing users to input coordinates or zip code
-- Improve responsiveness for mobile devices
+- Optimize layout to react to mobile devices (Currently usable but not ideal)
-- Write units and city suggestions to cookies or local storage to load at future visits
+- Write units selection and city suggestions to local storage to load at future visits
+- Infrastructure in place for text internationalization process

-## Reference
+## References
+- Weather and city data is provided by [Open Weather Map](https://openweathermap.org/)
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - Favicon sourced from iconfinder.com - https://www.iconfinder.com/icons/89137/earth_icon